Samuel Fowler (1779–1844): Political career

+Death and burial

 Fowler died on February 20, 1844, in Franklin, New Jersey and was interred in the North Church Cemetery in Hardyston Township, New Jersey.

+Legacy

 Fowler was the father of Colonel Samuel Fowler (1818–1863), an officer with the 15th New Jersey Volunteer Infantry Regiment during the American Civil War and grandfather of Samuel Fowler (1851–1919), who served in the House of Representatives from 1889 to 1893.